Musicals101.com

 b.
 Dec.
 9, 1857 (Brooklyn) - d.
 Mar.
 8, 1938 (Bayside, NY)

-Originally an actor, this prolific writer contributed sketches, translations or original librettos to more than 60 Broadway productions from 1886 to 1930.
+Originally an actor, this prolific writer contributed sketches, translations or original librettos to more than 60 Broadway productions between 1886 and 1930.
 Smith is best remembered for working burlesque musicals starring Joe Weber and Lew Fields, most notably Hurly Burly (1898), Cyranose de Bric-a-Brac (1898), Fiddle-Dee-Dee (1900), Twirly Whirly (1902) and Whoop-Dee-Doo (1903).
-He also wrote the much abused libretto for the Al Jolson vehicle Robinson Crusoe Jr. (1916).
+He also wrote the much-abused libretto for the Al Jolson vehicle Robinson Crusoe Jr. (1916).

 Smith, Robert Bache